kcain1749/porter-restocks/README.md

 ## Updating

 This codebase started more than 5 years ago, feel free to open a PR to move to fetch, ES6, and anything that will make this more readable/up to date

+There are also probably ways to make sure an item coming back is actually a restock, is actually in stock, and some other API to watch specific items go back in stock